What Might You Feel After Using The Abortion Pills?

 Try to stay in a comfortable place until you feel better.

-Two weeks after your abortion, a pregnancy test will still be positive due to lingering hormones in your body.
-If you continue to feel pregnancy symptoms (have breast tenderness, nausea, fatigue, etc.) after using the pills, visit a doctor.
+3-4 weeks after your abortion, a pregnancy test will still be positive due to lingering hormones in your body.
+Sometimes pregnancy tests can remain positive up to 6 weeks.
+If you continue to feel pregnancy symptoms (have breast tenderness, nausea, fatigue, etc.) after using the pills, have an ultrasound to check if the abortion was successful.

-Symptoms After Taking Abortion Pill & Abortion Pill Side Effects
+Symptoms After Taking Abortion Pills & Abortion Pill Side Effects

 While passing a pregnancy, the above symptoms are normal.
 Be alert.
 Below are some signs that you may be at risk for a complication.